chep/copilot-chat.el/Readme.md

 You will need a github acccount with access to copilot API.
 When sending the first prompt, you will need to authenticate to github.
 Follow instructions and everything will be fine.

 ### Backend
-If `copilot-chat-use-curl` is set to t (default), copilot-chat will use curl program for https requests.
-The path can be set in `copilot-chat-curl-program`.
-You can switch back to request library by setting `copilot-chat-use-curl` to nil.
+`copilot-chat-backend` can be set to `'curl` (default) or `'request`.

 With curl, answers will be written token by token.
+Curl path can be set with `copilot-chat-curl-program` variable.
 With request library, the text is written when all data is read and this can be long.

 ### Frontend